-Rick is a member of the Advisory Board of International Making Cities Livable, a leading educational and outreach organization dedicated to advancing worldwide the possibilities of sustainable, livable urbanism.
+Rick is a member of the Board of Stewards of International Making Cities Livable, a leading educational and outreach organization dedicated to advancing worldwide the possibilities of sustainable, livable urbanism.

 Rick is a registered architect in the State of Arizona and a member of the American Institute of Certified Planners.

 Bachelor of Architecture (B.Arch), 1973, University of Arizona.

 Additional studies in Architecture, Landscape Architecture, Urban Geography, Urban Design, and Transportation Planning; 1974 - 1977; University of Toronto.

 Rick has served, at various times, as a visiting design critic, speaker, and project adviser at the Universities of Toronto, Guelph, and Waterloo (Ontario, Canada); the University of British Columbia (Canada); the Universities of Arizona, Hawaii, and Nevada; Arizona State University; California State University Fullerton; and California College of the Arts.